jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

 $profilePic = "Default_IMG/person.png";
 $allUsers = $user->getAllUsers();
 ```
+### Messaged User Variables

 These are the variables containing the information about the user that is being messaged,
-they can be empty is the messaged user is not selected
+they can be empty is the messaged user is not selected.
 ```php
 $messagedUserName = "";
 $messagedUserPic = "Default_IMG/person.png";